Buenos Aires: Top 10 Things To Do

 Siqueiros Mural

-The Parque 3 de Febrero is a huge park and it was heaving on a Sunday morning; walkers, joggers, cyclists, skaters, yoga, aerobics, weightlifting.
-It was all going on here, there was even a man playing the bagpipes.
+The Parque 3 de Febrero is a huge park, heaving at weekends with walkers, joggers, cyclists, skaters, yoga, aerobics, weightlifting.
+It all goes on here – we even saw a man playing the bagpipes.

 Rose Garden

-There is so much to see and do here, but for me the highlights are the Rosedal (Rose Garden) with its 18,000 roses and the Jardín Japonés (Japanese Garden) with its traditional Japanese bridges, koi pond and tea house.
-You have to pay to enter the Jardín Japonés, but at 150 pesos per person (£0.65) it isn’t going to break the bank.
+For me the highlights are the Rosedal (Rose Garden) with its 18,000 roses and the Jardín Japonés with its traditional Japanese bridges, koi pond and tea house.

 Japanese Garden